-Writing down logical formulas that fit to the syntax of propositional logic is one thing, but not particularly useful unless we also know whether the formulas are actually true or not.
+Writing down logical formulas that fit to the syntax of propositional logic is one thing, but not particularly useful unless we also know whether the formulas true.
 We cannot generally know whether the atomic propositions in a propositional logical formula are true or false, because they are just called p, q, r, which does not tell us much about their intention.
-But we can ask somewhere.
+But we can define some structure to help us out.
 Let's fix a function I, called the interpretation, that tells us the truth-value for each atomic proposition.
-So $I(p) = \top$ iff atomic proposition p is interpreted as true in interpretation I. For example, we could fix the following interpretation when interpreting formula (1):
+So $I(p) = \top$ iff atomic proposition p is interpreted as true in interpretation I. For example, we could fix the following interpretation for formula (1):